volodymyrhudyma/blog/content/blog/2020-11-11-the-right-way-of-using-the-console-object-in-javascript.md

 ## console.count(\[label])

-Outputs the number of times this call to count was performed:
+Outputs the number of times this call to count was performed.

+It accepts an argument which is optional and if passed, it is prepended to the count, if not passed, it defaults to the **default**:

 ```javascript
 console.log('Debugging...');